-The Bruyère Research Institute Inc. [the "Research Institute" or "Bruyère RI"] was incorporated in September 1987 under the Corporations Act of Ontario and is a registered charity under the Income Tax Act.
-The Research Institute promotes supports and carries out research towards maximizing independence and fostering exemplary care in long-term, complex continuing and in end-oflife for the elderly.
+The Bruyère Health Research Institute [the "Research Institute" or "Bruyère Health RI"] (formerly Bruyère Research Institute Inc.), was incorporated in September 1987 under the Corporations Act of Ontario and is a registered charity under the Income Tax Act.
+Bruyère Health Research Institute conducts research to maximize quality of life and shape the future health care.
+As an academic health sciences centre, our research supports evidence-based care with a focus on memory, aging in place, and long-term care, palliative care, rehabilitation and recovery, and social accountability.
 In fiscal year 2013, the Research Institute was accepted by the Canada Revenue Agency as an approved research institute for purposes of scientific research and experimental development expenditures.

-SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES